-As of 31 March 2020 the deferred income tax liabilities of the Company were assessed at a rate valid for 2020, at the amount of 10% (31.12.2019: 10%).
+As at 31.12.2020 deferred taxes of the Company's profits were assessed at a rate valid for 2021, which amounts to 10% (31.12.2019: 10%).

 2.28.
 Government grants

 Government grants represent various forms of providing gratuitous resources by a government (local and central bodies and institutions) and/or intergovernmental agreements and organisations.